Rules of Play

 ***Players are only eligible to play for one team***

-• Roster: Players must have a “Verifiable NAGAAA Rating or ASANA” for B, C, D, E and Women’s D – No exceptions.
-If not in database, please have your league officials update the appropriate database.
+• Roster: Players must have a “Verifiable NAGAAA Rating or ASANA” for B, C, D, E, and Women’s D – No exceptions.
+If not in the database, please have your league officials update the appropriate database.

-• Roster: Orlando does not have a limit to the number of heterosexual players, however players/fans may be ejected due to poor sportsmanship
+• Roster: Meltdown does not have a limit to the number of heterosexual players, however players/fans may be ejected due to poor sportsmanship

 • Age: Player must be 18 or older